Hitting the water hurt.

 “Roman!”
 Maebhe yelled, pointing toward Drys when he whirled to look at her with wide eyes.
 “Get to the rock!”

-Alarm bells sounding from the prison cut him off.
+The prison’s alarm bells cut him off.

 “No time for that,” Roman said with a grin.
 He was drenched in ocean water and his eyes were wild, and when he took a few steps, it was with a limp.
 “We have to run.”